 - Ensuring the clarity of vision, ethos and strategic direction of High Halden and Woodchurch Schools

 - Who are we, what are the values of our school and how can we make it better?

 - Holding the school leaders to account for the educational performance and progress of the school.

-- How well is Woodchurch doing?
+- How well are the schools doing?
 Should/ could it be better?
 Are the pupils and staff being given every possible opportunity to develop and learn?

-- We oversee the financial management of the school ensuring that the money is well spent.
+- We oversee the financial management of the schools ensuring that the money is well spent.

-- Does the school make the most of the money it has?
+- Do the schools make the most of the money it has?